Weight cycling and Serre-type conjectures for unitary groups: Global applications

 \subsection{Automorphic forms on unitary groups}

-Throughout this subsection, and those that follow, we fix an imaginary CM field $F$ with maximal totally real field subfield $F^+$, and let $c$ denote the non-trivial element of $\Gal(F/F^+)$.
+Throughout this subsection, and those that follow, we fix an imaginary CM field $F$ with maximal totally real subfield $F^+$, and let $c$ denote the non-trivial element of $\Gal(F/F^+)$.
 We assume that every place of $F^+$ above $p$ splits in~$F$.
 (Note that in our main theorems, we will further assume that $p$ splits completely in $F$.)
+We also assume that $F^+\ne \Q$.
 We now proceed to introduce the various objects that will be required for our global theorems.